ABOUT

 - Charles Hutchinson, The Press

-Bestowed with the prestigious title Shahzada-e-Jorī (Prince of the Jorī), Jasdeep has showcased his musical prowess at prominent UK venues, including; The Vortex, The Marylebone Theatre, the Nehru Centre in London, York Early Music Festival, The MAC in Birmingham, Seven Arts in Leeds, and Smorgaschord in Oxford.
+Bestowed with the prestigious title Shahzada-e-Jorī (Prince of the Jorī), Jasdeep has showcased his musical prowess at prominent UK venues and festivals, including; Darbar Festival at the London Barbian, The Vortex, The Marylebone Theatre, the Nehru Centre in London, York Early Music Festival, The MAC in Birmingham, Smorgaschord in Oxford and Seven Arts and Opera North in Leeds.

 His international performances span festivals in Germany, France, Netherlands, featuring at events such as the Angelica Festival in Bologna, Fes Festival in Morocco, and the Morning Ragas festival in Amritsar.
-He has also graced concert halls across Europe, including the Teatro Municipal in Lisbon, Teatro San Leonardo in Italy, and the Temple of Fine Arts in Kuala Lumpur, Malaysia.
+He has also graced concert halls across Europe, including the Teatro Municipal in Lisbon, Teatro San Leonardo in Italy, and the Temple of Fine Arts in Kuala Lumpur, Malaysia and Chhindyan New York City.
 Notably, he performed in Mumbai at the prestigious Bharatiya Vidya Bhavan.

 Jasdeep’s extensive collaborations include touring with Pandit Uday Bhawalkar, a globally recognised authority on Dhrupad.
 Partnering with the renowned Belgium-based Orchestra, Hathor Consort, he presented Jorī solo as part of a contemporary music arrangement, receiving coverage from BBC and BBC Radio 3.
-As the pioneering Jorī exponent collaborating with orchestral music, he recently showcased Jorī at the Stavanger Opera house in Norway with an illustrious symphony orchestra.
+As the pioneering Jorī exponent in orchestral collaboration, Jasdeep recently showcased Jorī at the Stavanger Opera house in Norway with the renowned symphony orchestra.